Newborn Follow Up Clinic Director and a

 Dr. Peralta is the Director of the Newborn Follow Up clinic and one of four Board Certified Developmental Pediatricians in the state of Alabama.
 She splits her time between The Children’s Hospital, Newborn Follow Up Clinic, Primary Care Clinic, and the Medical Autism Clinic.
-Her specialties include: General Pediatrics, Ambulatory Care, Autism, Newborn Follow-Up, Child Development, Behavior and Development, Adolescent Follow-Up.
+Her specialties include: General Pediatrics, Ambulatory Care, Autism, Newborn Follow-Up, Child Development and, Behavior and Development.

 School of Medicine: Cayetano Heredia Peruvian University, 1983